armandofox/armandofox.github.io/_pages/mastergeek-theater.md

 Travel back to the 80's with snarky Silicon Valley pundit and gossip columnist---er, podcaster---[Robert X. Cringely](http://cringely.com/ "http://cringely.com"), to learn about the roots of the PC revolution, the early days of the microprocessor, and how we ended up with a computer on every desktop.
 One of the best accessible treatments of the story of the rise of the PC, though on a couple of occasions the narrative wanders into stereotypes of gender and personality that (thankfully) raise more eyebrows today than they did in 1995.

--   Part 1: Impressing Their Friends
+-   Part 1: Impressing Their Friends (the Altair 8800, the birth of Microsoft, the first PCs)
--   Part 2: Riding the Bear
+-   Part 2: Riding the Bear (the PC takes over, IBM vs. Microsoft)
--   Part 3: Great Artists Steal
+-   Part 3: Great Artists Steal (the story of the Mac and Windows)

 **If you're interested in learning more:**